borntofrappe/borntofrappe/README.md

 };
 ```

-This is enough to create pags from markdown files. `/src/routes/blog/article.md` would create a page available at `/blog/article`.
+This is enough to create pags from markdown files. `/src/routes/test.md` would create a page for at `/test`.

 Considering the content from a separate folder — `/src/log` — import the files with `import.meta.glob()`.